MaxMykolenko/MaxGames/README.md

-NoobGames
+Max Games
-You can donate here: https://maks-creater.github.io/NoobGames/donate.html Thanx if you donate :)
+You can download here our games: https://maksnoob.github.io/MaxGames/